VDVde/OJP/README.md

 * Information about fares for trips
 * Changing of trips
 * Refining of trips
-* Availability requests for trip legs
+* Availability for trip legs
 * Information about lines

 OJP systems interacting with each other additionally use: